TN, US · AI law tracker

 - What is SB0814?

-- The Tennessee Department of Education is mandated to establish and administer a three-year pilot program focused on artificial intelligence (AI) weapons detection systems [1].
-This program will award grants to eligible Local Education Agencies (LEAs) for purchasing such systems for schools that currently lack them [1].
-This initiative aims to deploy AI-powered surveillance technology in educational environments.
+- The Tennessee General Assembly has introduced SB0814, mandating the Department of Education to establish and administer a three-year pilot program [1].
+This program will award grants to eligible Local Education Agencies (LEAs) for purchasing artificial intelligence weapons detection systems for schools currently lacking such technology [1].
 Primary source →

 - Why does SB0814 matter?